Tunisia

 Nonetheless, the Revolution brought civic activism to the forefront, and CSOs emerged to play a crucial role in shaping both the transition period and post-revolution state.
 Pressure from civil society was instrumental in compelling authorities to adopt a Constitution with expansive human rights protections, and for the free and fair, democratic elections that followed.
 Indeed, four CSOs were internationally recognized for their work to preserving the democratic transition.
 Moreover, the Tunisian National Dialogue Quartet went on to win the Nobel Peace Prize in 2015 for its role in arranging negotiations and forging compromises among opposing political forces.

 A post-Revolution decree governing CSOs—Decree Number 88 of 2011—marked a clear break with the past, replacing Law 154 and standing out as one of the most enabling civil society laws in the Middle East and North Africa region.
 The Decree provides broad protections for the exercise of freedom of association and support for a free and independent civil society sector, including provisions for public funding and prohibitions on state interference in organizations’ operations.
+However, as of 2024, there are initiative to amend or repeal the Decree in ways that would make the legal environment more restrictive for CSOs.

-Nonetheless, CSOs in Tunisia continue to face obstacles in their everyday operations and activities.
+Despite some improvements since the Revolution, CSOs in Tunisia continue to face obstacles in their everyday operations and activities.
 The right to peacefully assemble or protest remains governed by an extremely restrictive law from 1969 that gives officials broad discretion to suppress public assemblies.
 Further, Tunisia entered into a State of Emergency in November 25, 2015, which allowed for further limitations on individuals’ and organizations’ civic freedoms.
 It was justified after a terrorist attack on the presidential security bus in Tunis.
 Among other things, the State of Emergency authorized officials to impose curfews and ban public protests altogether without a court order.

+In 2018, a number of high-profile associations in the country have campaigned to preserve Decree 88 of 2011, fearing that government amendments to the law would reduce CSOs’ freedom.
+The government pledged in early 2019 that it would not amend or replace Decree 88, but instead issue a series of related laws to address gaps and other challenges in the Decree.
 By the end of 2019, legislative and presidential elections were held, after which a complex political situation emerged.
 This led to a severe political crisis, with two governments forming in 2020 concurrent with the COVID-19 pandemic and an unprecedented deterioration of the economic and social situation.
 These events caused the debate on the revision of Decree 88 to be postponed.
 Nevertheless, government violations of Decree 88 have continued, as associations have been forced to register in the National Register of Institutions.

 On December 26, 2020, the President extended the State of Emergency for six months.